Infinite-Nomic/Infinite-Nomic/red-rules.md

 # Rule 4: Fire Nation Citizenship
 1. A citizen is defined as any player who has been assigned to the Fire Nation.
 2. Fire Nation will maintain a citizenship log displaying Active/Inactive citizens of the Fire Nation.

+# Rule 5: The Fire Lord
+The Firelord is responsible for ensuring the citizenship log is updated, as well as proclaiming when a proposal has passed.
+Proposal proclamations will include  the proposal number, as well as the ratio of votes. ( Yes / No / Total citizens).
+The first Firelord is @Firelord Karen